AFCYBER-DREAM/cephadmin/README.md

 * monitor_interface: Which network interface the monitor will be listening on.
 * ceph_mon_rpms: Enable or disable this repository.
 Default is yes.
 * ceph_osd_rpms: Enable or disable this repository.
 Default is yes.
-* ceph_console_rpms: Enable or disable this repository.
+* ceph_installer_rpms: Enable or disable this repository.
 Default is yes.
-* ceph_installer_rpms: Enable or disable this repository.
+* ceph_tools_rpms: Enable or disable this repository.
 Default is yes.

 osd_devices example: